-Cara Wildman is a seasoned percussionist and bodhran player that hails from Dorchester, Texas.
-Cara’s talents have led her to perform in a variety of musical ensembles and genres around the world including in Puerto Rico, Argentina, Ireland, and across the United States.
-She earned her bachelor’s and master’s degrees in music education from Texas Christian University, continuing on to complete a second master’s in Irish Traditional Music Performance from the University of Limerick in Ireland.
+Cara Wildman is a well-respected percussionist, pianist, dancer and bodhrán player from Dorchester, TX.
+Cara’s talents have led her to perform in a variety of musical ensembles and genres around the world including in Puerto Rico, Mexico, Argentina, Ireland, Canada, and across the United States.
+She earned her Bachelor’s and Master’s degrees in Music Education from Texas Christian University, and a second Master’s in Irish Traditional Music Performance from the University of Limerick in Ireland.
 Cara has studied with bodhrán greats Jim Higgins, Eamon Murray, Martin O’Neill, Cormac Byrne, Colm Murphy, Colm Phelan, Robbie Walsh and Junior Davey, among others.